greenfirn/Dashboard/README.md

 - requires unique certificates on website backend and all the mining/AI rigs
 - duckdns or similar for connecting to your public ip
 - caddy handles certificates, routing
+- running server.py on aws lambda might be possible havnt looked into it yet

 server start, client connect, disconnect...